by John Thompson

 Münster is a great place to go on a long weekend.
 In two full days you will have time to shop, eat, drink and see the sights.
 Although Münster was heavily bombed during WWII, it has been beautifully reconstructed in the old style.

 4. Wochenmarkt Münster (Münster’s Weekly Market).
-This takes place on the Domplatz every Wed and Sat til 1430, you can visit this fabulous market, one of the best in Germany.
+This takes place on the Domplatz every Wed and Sat til 2:30 p.m.
+You can visit this fabulous market, one of the best in Germany.
 Fresh fruits and vegetables of all kinds, cheeses, flowers, fresh bread – even Dutch licorice – are all available to taste…before you buy.
-Visited regularly by many of the local inhabitants of Münsterland, this market is very crowded.
+Visited regularly by many of the local inhabitants of Münsterland, this market is often crowded.

 5. Münster Cathedral (Dome of St. Paul).
-Located on the highest hill in Münster and right next to the Prinzipalmarkt, this Cathedral is under renovation until about the end of 2012 but is still a good choice for a visit since it is so close to the other sightseeing recommendations.
-Originally build in the 8th century, it was rebuild after a fire in the 13th century.
+Located on the highest hill in Münster and right next to the Prinzipalmarkt, this Cathedral is a great choice for a visit since it is so close to the other sightseeing recommendations.
+Originally build in the 8th century, it was rebuilt after a fire in the 13th century.
 The astronomical clock and organ can be seen inside the church after the renovation is complete.

 6. St. Lamberti’s Church.
 Located on the north end of the Prinzipalmarkt, this church is famous for the three iron cages that can still be seen hanging from part of the steeple.
 These iron cages once contained the tortured and executed bodies of the leaders of the Anabaptist Rebellion of 1533-34.
-It does not cost to enter the church to view the large organ, colored windows and huge decorated ceiling.
+There is no cost to enter the church to view the large organ, colored windows and huge decorated ceiling.

 7. Stadtmuseum (City Museum).
-It costs nothing to visit and contains a detailed description of Münster’s history, along with reproductions, great old photos, written descriptions, archeological samples – really a lot of detail which really be enjoyed if you are interested in the historical aspects of the city and region.
+It is free to visit and contains a detailed description of Münster’s history, along with reproductions, great old photos, written descriptions, archeological samples – which will be really enjoyable if you are interested in the historical aspects of the city and region.

 Münster is a great place to go on a long weekend.
 Put this on your travel calendar to enjoy your time in Germany!